'Together for a Modern Germany': Merkel's conservatives present election manifesto | DW | 21.06.2021

 Almost 100 days before Germany's voters head to the polls, the conservative Christian Democratic Union (CDU) and its Bavarian sister party the Christian Social Union (CSU) have finalized their election manifesto: "The Program for Stability and Renewal — Together for a Modern Germany."

-CDU leader and chancellor candidate Armin Laschet and CSU chair Markus Söder presented the 139-page paper in a show of unity — just three months after a bitter fight for the conservatice chancellor candidacy, which was ultimately handed to Laschet.
+CDU leader and chancellor candidate Armin Laschet and CSU chair Markus Söder presented the 139-page paper in a show of unity on Monday — just three months after a bitter fight for the conservative chancellor candidacy, which was ultimately handed to Laschet.

-"We consistently combine climate protection with economic strength and social security," Laschet said on Monday.
+"We consistently combine climate protection with economic strength and social security," Laschet said.
 "We provide security and cohesion in times of change."

 The CDU and CSU, which are currentlyleading in the polls at around 28%, are the last major parties to present their manifesto for September's general election.
 And political observers were quick to point out that it caters to the CDU/CSU's elderly electorate, of which 40% are over the age of 60.